Combatd/Hybrid_Cloud_Foundations/README.md

 * VXLAN ports are used for the IP address management functionality provided by Acropolis.

 * Bonded ports provide NIC teaming for the physical interfaces of the AHV host.

+### Virtual Networking: Bonds
+It is possible to balance traffic across bond uplinks, via one of three bond modes: active-backup, balance-slb, and LCAP with balance-tcp.
+Let’s take a quick look at each of these bond modes next.